Skip to main page content

 - The University of Texas has both required and recommended immunizations.
 The University Health Services website for new students has information on the requirements.

-- Am I required to purchase heath insurance?
+- Am I required to purchase health insurance?

 U.S. citizens and permanent residents are not required to purchase health insurance through the University, but it is strongly recommended if they do not have other health insurance.
 Information is on the University Health Services website.